 In October 2019, the Fairfax County School Board revised the policy and regulation for naming and renaming school facilities.

 School Policy 8170.7 states that “the School Board may consider a change in the name of an existing school or facility to ensure an inclusive, respectful learning environment as outlined in our adopted One Fairfax Policy or when the Board deems it appropriate.”

 At the School Board Forum on February 6, 2020, School Board Member Tamara Derenak Kaufax and School Board Member-at-Large Karen Keys-Gamarra requested the School Board consider beginning the process to rename Robert E. Lee High School.
 The School Board indicated support for moving forward on the process to rename the school.

-The proposal to rename Robert E. Lee High School has been posted as New Business on the February 20 School Board meeting agenda.
+The proposal to rename Robert E. Lee High School was introduced as New Business at the February 20 School Board meeting.
+Read press release.